 Susan from ThriftyFun

 My cat used a cross stitch page for her bathroom.
 I covered the page with kitty litter.
-Waited a day and brushed it off.
-Took all the smell and most of the stain off.
-Be sure and wait until completely dry, or the paper will dissentigrate.

 I have actually sprayed paper many times and have great results.
 Make solution of 3% hydrogen peroxide and "No Rinse body Bath".
 Adjust the sprayer to fine mist.
+Best if can place in very dry area or outside briefly.
+Also might put white paper on front and back (after mostly dry) and stack heavy books for a few days to keep documents crisp looking

 I am in high school and I have three cats.
 Well we have to get books out of the library and my cat peed on mine.
 I don't know how to get the stain and smell out.
 Somebody please help.
 I go to school tomorrow.